|

 PFC David P. Dunks

-1LT John E. Echterling
+1LT John E. Echterling Jr

-PFC John P. Egelund
+PFC John P. Egeland

 PFC Charles E. Fife

-PFC Raymond T. Gadboise
+PFC Raymond T. Gadbois

 SGT George J. Gongaware